 - Keep your baby's nails short so they do less damage if they do scratch at their skin.

-If you've found that regular baby body wash has been making your baby's eczema worse, experts recommend adding a special cleansing oil to the bath tub can help soothe dry and irritated skin and prevent further flare ups.
-We've done our research and found these products come up time and time again in top real-mum reviews.
+Here are our top picks for best baby eczema cream and eczema bath products to help prevent breakouts and soothe baby's skin.
+If you've found that regular baby body wash has been making your baby's eczema worse, experts recommend that adding a special cleansing oil to the bathtub can help soothe dry and irritated skin and prevent further flare-ups.
+We've done our research and found the products that come up time and time again in top real-mum reviews.